Seyiee/basic-javascript--calculator/README.md

 ## Basic Javascript Calculator

-This is a Basic calculator built html, css and Jvasript.
+This is a Basic calculator built html, css and Javascript.
 Further improvements will be made soon.

 # Thank you